locationtech/udig-platform/docs/user/en/getting_started/Quickstart.rst

 * The application :guilabel:`menubar` is located along the top of the screen with a :guilabel:`toolbar` for quick access to common actions
 * The Map editor interaction is controled by selecting different tools in the :guilabel:`Palette` provided
 * Views provide a :guilabel:`View toolbar` for common actions followed by a downward arrow to access a more extensive :guilabel:`View menu`
 * Selected content provides a right click :guilabel:`context menu`

 Files
 ~~~~~

 To start out with we are going to load some of the sample data you downloaded earlier.

 #.
-Choose :menuselection:`Layer --> Add` from the menu bar to open up the :doc:`Add Data wizard`
+Choose :menuselection:`Layer --> Add` from the menu bar to open up the :doc:`/reference/Add Data wizard`
 #.
 Select :doc:`/concepts/Files` from the list of data sources
 #.
 Press **Next** to open up a file dialog
 #.
 Select the following file from your data folder: **10m_admin_0_countries.shp**
 #.
 Press **Open**

-   -  A new :doc:`Map editor` will be opened based on the contents of your
+   -  A new :doc:`/reference/Map editor` will be opened based on the contents of your
       shapefile.
 The default name and projection of the Map has been taken from your shapefile.
    -  You can see the **Catalog view** has been updated with an entry for **10m_admin_0_countries.shp**.
 This
       view is used to track the use of resources by the uDig application.